 We sell our products in international markets and selected domestic markets through third-party distributors over whom we have limited control, and, if they fail to adequately support our products, our sales could decline.
 In the past, we have terminated agreements with distributors and although we contracted with replacement distributors, we expended significant time and resources in doing so, and our sales in the affected markets suffered during the transition period that lasted approximately nine months.
-If our distributors or we terminate other distributor agreements, we could incur similar or more burdensome expenses, we could expend significant time and resources in finding replacement distributors, and our sales could decrease during any related transition period.
+If our distributors or we terminate other distributor agreements, we could incur similar or more burdensome expenses, we could expend significant time and resources in finding replacement distributors or in establishing a direct sales force, and our sales could decrease during any related transition period.

-We are aware that some of our distributors have built up inventory of our products.
+We are aware that some of our distributors have, in the past, built up inventory of our products.
 As a result, future sales to these distributors could be negatively impacted.
-Sales to our Japanese distributor in 2003 and the first nine months of 2004, and to a domestic distributor in the three months ended September 30, 2004, were so affected.
-In addition, while these distributors have no price protection and no right of return relating to purchased products, if we permit the return of any of these products, we will have to adjust our revenues relating to these products which may also impact our revenue recognition policy on future distributor sales.
+Sales to our Japanese distributor in 2004 and 2003 and to a domestic distributor in the three months ended September 30, 2004 were so affected.
+In addition, while our distributors have no price protection and may only return undamaged products per our return policies, if we permit the return of products in excess of our provision for returns, we will have to adjust our revenues relating to these products.
+This may also impact our revenue recognition policy on future distributor sales.

-In 2002, we significantly increased our allowance for uncollectible accounts to address the risk associated with longer collection periods that have arisen principally with our European distributors.
-Although the deterioration we experienced in international collections in 2002 stabilized in 2003, and remained stable in the first nine months of 2004, we may encounter new difficulties with collections that require further increases in our allowance for uncollectible accounts in the future, and we may require specific accounts to post letters of credit or pay in advance to minimize credit risk to the Company.
-Further, we may, in the future, terminate relationships with some of the domestic distributors utilized by Horizon prior to the merger, making collection of accounts receivable with these customers difficult.
-We believe our allowance for uncollectible accounts sufficiently reflects this possibility, but additional provisions to the allowance for uncollectible accounts are could be required.
-Additional future increases in our allowance for uncollectible accounts would reduce our profits.
+In 2002, we significantly increased our allowance for doubtful accounts to address the risk associated with longer collection periods that have arisen principally with our European distributors.
+Although the deterioration we experienced in international collections in 2002 stabilized in 2003, and has remained stable in 2004 and 2005, we may encounter new difficulties with collections that require further increases in our allowance for doubtful accounts in the future, and we may require specific accounts to post letters of credit or pay in advance to minimize our credit risk.
+Further, we may, in the future, terminate relationships with some of our distributors, making collection of accounts receivable with these customers difficult.
+We believe our allowance for doubtful accounts sufficiently reflects this possibility, but additional provisions to the allowance for doubtful accounts are could be required.
+Additional future increases in our allowance for doubtful accounts would reduce our profits.